 - Don't expose your API key in the frontend.
 This means that you should only be making API calls from the backend, then passing the data to the frontend for display.

-- To avoid rate limiting issues, don’t make an API call each time the page loads — cache the data on your side and update it every 30 mins/1 hour/24 hours, etc. You can also take advantage of our webhooks to update reviews real-time.
+- To avoid rate limiting issues, don’t make an API call each time the page loads — cache the data on your side and update it every 30 mins/1 hour/24 hours, etc. You can also take advantage of our webhooks to update reviews in real-time.

 Server Side API Calls